mpv-player/mpv/DOCS/man/stats.rst

     Scale the text and graphs with the video.
     ``no`` tries to keep the sizes constant.
+    ``auto`` scales the text and graphs with the OSD, which is scaled with the window or kept at a constant size, depending on the ``--osd-scale-by-window`` option.

 Note: colors are given as hexadecimal values and use ASS tag order: BBGGRR (blue green red).